-The connection diagram in Figure 20 shows how the AD7476/AD7477/AD7478 can be connected to the SSI (Synchronous Serial Interface) of the DSP56xxx family of DSPs from Motorola.
-The SSI is operated in Synchronous Mode (SYN bit in CRB =1) with internally generated word frame sync for both Tx and Rx (Bits FSL1 = 0 and FSL0 = 0 in CRB).
+The connection diagram in Figure 26 shows how the AD7476/ AD7477/AD7478 can be connected to the SSI (Synchronous Serial Interface) of the DSP56xxx family of DSPs from Motorola.
+The SSI is operated in Synchronous Mode (SYN bit in CRB =1) with internally generated 1-bit clock period frame sync for both Tx and Rx (Bits FSL1 = 1 and FSL0 = 0 in CRB).
 Set the word length to 16 by setting bits WL1 = 1 and WL0 = 0 in CRA.
-To implement the Power-Down mode on the AD7476/AD7477/AD7478, the word length can be changed to eight bits by setting bits WL1 = 0 and WL0 = 0 in CRA.
-It should be noted that for signal processing applications, it is imperative that the frame synchronization signal from the DSP56xxx provides equidistant sampling.
+To implement the power-down mode on the AD7476/ AD7477/AD7478, the word length can be changed to eight bits by setting bits WL1 = 0 and WL0 = 0 in CRA.
+It should be noted that for signal processing applications, it is imperative that the frame synchronization signal from the DSP56xxx will provide equidistant sampling.

-Figure 20.
+ADDITIONAL PINS OMITTED FOR CLARITY Figure 26.
 Interfacing to the DSP56xxx